alex-davidson/DataTools/DataTools.SqlBulkData/README.md

     8   DecimalFloatingPoint    A twos-complement multibyte integer in little-endian order, followed by a single scale byte.
 The column's Length indicates the total number of bytes, and it must always be multiple of 4.
     9   Guid                    A 16-byte Guid stored as little-endian UInt32, UInt16, UInt16, byte[8].
 Should be 8-byte-aligned.
+   10   Time                    A little-endian Int64 value, representing a signed count of 100-nanosecond ticks.
+   11   DateTime                A little-endian UInt64 value.
+The lower 62 bits are a count of 100-nanosecond ticks that have elapsed since
+                                12:00:00 midnight at the start of January 1, 0001 (Gregorian).
+The type of DateTime is indicated by the top two bits, as described in Table C.
+   12   DateTimeOffset          A 12-byte field consisting of an 8-byte DateTime (see above) with Unspecified type, followed by a 4-byte timezone
+                                offset, stored as a little-endian Int32 count of minutes.

+Table C: DateTime Kind

+    0x00...
+Unspecified/Unknown
+    0x40...
+Bit 62              UTC
+    0x80...
+Bit 63              Local time
+    0xC0...
+Both                Reserved.
+Do not use.

 ### Row Data Chunk: ROWD